 Off-Grid Water Laws in Kansas

 In 1945, Kansas passed the Kansas Water Appropriation Act (KWAA).
 The law regulates who has the right to use water in the State.
-If you plan on farming or need to use large amounts of water, you will need to secure water rights.
+If you plan on farming or using large amounts of water, you must secure water rights.

 Who Owns the Water in Kansas State?

 All water in Kansas belongs to the public, but the State regulates its use through the Division of Water Resources (DWR).
-This applies to all types of water, including groundwater and surface water on your property.
+This applies to all types of water on your property, including groundwater and surface water.
 You need to get water rights to use the water legally.

 How to Get Water Rights in Kansas